davidgohel/flextable/ISSUE_TEMPLATE.md

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects (https://guides.github.com/features/issues/).
 When submitting, you need to provide the following elements:

-### If you are reporting a bug:
+### Reporting a bug:

 - [ ] The code that is producing the error, it has to be a minimal reproducible example.
 Stackoverflow is providing good explanations about it: https://stackoverflow.com/help/mcve.
 You can use package `reprex` to help you: http://reprex.tidyverse.org/.
 The most popular R stackoverflow question is about the subject: https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example.